 If you love the outdoors you will love it here in Manhattan, KS!
 From the Konza Prairie, lakes, rivers, and honey holes, this area of the Midwest is perfect for all lovers of the outdoors!
 A fun fact that is not well known is that I love to fish, taking the fish off is another story but catching fish, I am your girl!
 Growing up in the country our family had a pond basically right in our backyard so it was completely normal for us to spend the evening down there.
-There is a funny story from when I was little, I caught a fish that was longer than I was tall, since I was not strong enough to reel it in I just started walking backward until my line and the fish were both out of the water!
+There is a funny story from when I was little, I caught a fish that was longer than I was tall and since I was not strong enough to reel it in I just started walking backward until my line and the fish were both out of the water!
 LOL I mean you gotta do what you gotta do, right???

 As an adult not much has not changed except I don't have a pond in my backyard anymore!
 I still enjoy casting in a line and relaxing, well until something hits my line!
 In case you are in the same boat as me, here is my list of the best places to go fishing in Manhattan, KS!

 Rocky Ford Fishing Area, this one is definitely off the beaten path!
 Rocky Ford is 18 acres and was formed many years ago and is South of Tuttle Creek Dam and situated on the Blue River.
 When you are at Rocky Ford you will see people walking over the water along the old railroad tracks that have since been removed.
 Make sure you are careful, there are some big fish that come out of Rocky Ford, but a lot of rocks, hence the name to get caught up on!
 You will catch a variety here such as Saugeye, white bass, the catfishes, and drum.
 Here it is important to check the outflows and inflows of Tuttle since that will significantly affect your fishing experience!